top of page

 Led by Mike Davies, Head of Transport, University of Cambridge

-Promoting and facilitating active commuting - this short walk will showcase facilities at university buildings which have encouraged high levels of active commuting amongst university staff - 30% of staff cycle to work: Park & Cycle, secure cycle parking, showers, lockers, drying rooms, pool bikes, cycle maintenance stations, EV charging and e-pool cars.
+Promoting and facilitating active commuting - this short walk will showcase facilities at university buildings which have encouraged high levels of active commuting amongst university staff.
+Park & Cycle, secure cycle parking, showers, lockers, drying rooms, pool bikes, cycle maintenance stations, EV charging and e-pool cars enable 30% of staff to access work sustainably.

 West Hub Meeting Point